linzmacd/UFOs/README.md

 In the example shown below, the data has been filtered to show triangular UFO sightings in California on January 1, 2010.
 To reproduce these results, take the following steps:
 1. Type "1/10/2010" in the "Enter Date" box
-2. Type "ca" in the "Enter State" box
+2. Type "ca" in the "Enter a State" box
-3. Type "triangle" in the "Enter Shape" box
+3. Type "triangle" in the "Enter a Shape" box

 ![filter.png](filter.png)